 A versatile and prolific character actor of stage, film and television, John Mahoney made a living playing gruff, hardscrabble, blue collar characters before making himself a household name as Marty Crane on the hit sitcom "Frasier" (NBC, 1993-2004).
 Prior to his Emmy-nominated success on the show, Mahoney had a late and rather unorthodox entry into professional acting after going through an early midlife crisis in his 30s.
 He dropped his job as a magazine editor and began taking acting classes in Chicago, which quickly led to making his professional debut in David Mamet's "The Water Engine" (1977).
-Since that time, Mahoney rapidly developed as a strong and highly-sought character performer who specialized in cranky authority figures.
+Mahoney rapidly developed as a strong and highly-sought character performer who specialized in cranky authority figures.
 Eventually, he triumphed on stages in New York, which led to prominent feature roles in "Say Anything" (1989) and "Barton Fink" (1991).
 But a fortuitous guest shot on "Cheers" (NBC, 1982-1993) led to a friendship with Kelsey Grammer and the role on "Frasier" that turned him into star, giving Mahoney ample opportunity to display his talents in a wide variety of film and television projects for the rest of his career.
 Nahoney's death from throat cancer on February 4, 2018 at the age of 77 was greeted with sadness from friends, fellow actors and fans around the world.

-Born on June 20, 1940 in Manchester, England, Mahoney was forced to flee with his large family to Blackpool because of the Nazi bombing of their hometown of Manchester during the Battle of Britain in World War II, which started a mere few weeks after his birth.
+John Mahoney was born on June 20, 1940 in Blackpool, England, where his family had been forced to flee during the Nazi bombing of their hometown of Manchester during the Battle of Britain in World War II.
 Once the war was over, the family moved back to Manchester where the 10-year-old son of a baker and an amateur pianist began performing as a member of the Stratford Children's Theatre.
 When he was 11, he traveled with his family to the United States, where one of his sisters had moved after marrying a U.S. serviceman, taking up residence in Illinois.
 Astonished by the material wealth and open sunshine - compared to bleak post-war England - Mahoney dreamed of eventually living there.
 So after he graduated high school, Mahoney immigrated to America and joined the U.S. Army when he was 19.
 Determined to fit in rather than stand out, he worked hard ridding himself of his Manchester accent, which he did by spelling words phonetically and drilling himself.
 After leaving the military, he went to Quincy College, but transferred to Western Illinois University to study English.

 With degree in hand, Mahoney embarked on a life as a college professor while taking on work as a medical orderly.
 But he was less than satisfied with his career and became the editor of a hospital periodical for a spell.
 He remained dissatisfied, despite having a good job and living out his dream of being in the United States.
 So at 37, he tried to regain his youthful passion by enrolling in acting classes at Chicago's St. Nicholas Theatre after quitting his job, selling off his personal effects and downgrading his lifestyle.
 It was there that he met David Mamet, who cast the actor in his early play, "The Water Engine."
 Mahoney also appeared in a production of David Rudkin's "Ashes" alongside a rising John Malkovich, who later brought him on board his newly formed Steppenwolf Theatre Company in 1979.
 After appearing in productions of "Taking Steps" and "Death of a Salesman," Mahoney appeared in his first feature, "Mission Hill" (1982), which he followed with his series debut on an episode of "Chicago Story" (NBC, 1982).